FabienDubin/MERN-App-Template/Readme.md

 1. Clone this repository to your local machine.
 2. Install the dependencies by running `npm install` in the client and the server folders
-3. Set the environment variables in `.env` file for the client AND the server
+3. Set the environment variables in `.env` file for the client AND the server AND the root folder

 ### Basic settings on server side